lejost/amazon-birds-occupancy-trends/README.md

 This project is composed by R scripts, functions and R Markdown / Quarto documents for the analysis of Amazon bird population dynamics, from raw BirdNET vocalization detections all the way to publication-ready trend tables and figures.

 As an undergraduate researcher (Statistics) at the [Ferraz Population Biology Lab (UFRGS)](http://ferrazlab.org/), I work on the data-preparation, analysis, interpretation and reporting stages of the project.
-The core Bayesian hierarchical occupancy models (scripts `4` to `7` in the `Scripts` folder) were written by a collaborator — **everything else in this repository is my authorship.**
+The core Bayesian hierarchical occupancy models (scripts `4` to `7` in the `Scripts` folder) were written by Dr. Gonçalo Ferraz — **everything else in this repository is my own work, developed under Ferraz's guidance.**

 The goal of the project is to describe how Amazon bird communities change over time and to compare **old growth (OG)** and **secondary forest (SF)**, using the outputs of a **Bayesian hierarchical multi-species dynamic occupancy model**.
 The model estimates, for each of the surveyed bird species, the probabilities of initial presence (ψ₁), persistence (φ), colonization (γ) and detection (pp), and lets us track how these change across five years (2010–2014).
 Two automated audio-processing engines are compared throughout: **BirdNET** (deep-learning based) and **PROTAX-Sound**.